Rakaposhi means “shoulder of the big man” in the local dialect. The mountain was first climbed in 1958 by Mike Banks and Tom Patey.

 The Rakaposhi mountain peak is 7,788 m high in the Karakoram mountain range located in the Nagar Valley, Gilgit-Baltistan, Pakistan.
 The second local name of Rakaposhi is “Dumani” which means “snow-covered”.
 It is due to the fact that you can see its peaks of its snow-covered peaks all the way from the Karakoram Highway route that passes through Nagar Valley.
 You can even see its majestic wall of snow all the way from Hunza Valley.

 At 3,500 m, the Rakaposhi base camp is the perfect spot for any hikers to climb and feel the majestic mountain up close.
-Here is the guide to hike the Rakaposhi Base Camp independently in one day:
+Here is the guide to hiking the Rakaposhi Base Camp independently in one day:

 The recommended time to hike the Rakaposhi is between May to October, the trails get clear of snow and you are more likely to have a nice clear day.
 During October Rakaposhi received heavy snowfall, making it difficult to hike.
 The weather in October can possibly be windy especially on the viewpoint ridge, the temperature may drop below zero at night.